*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 In it’s motorized setting, the x22i inclines to a spine-tingling 40% grade.
 Just walking at this incline torches calories!
 A study by NordicTrack determined that walking at a 40% incline burns five times as many calories as walking on a flat road for the same amount of time.
 Working that 40% incline, 200lb users burned 381 calories compared to just 63 calories with no incline.
 This allows you to get a high-intensity workout while staying low-impact, which is better for joints, spine, and anyone with limited mobility or those in injury recovery.
 The -6% decline allows for gentle downhill conditioning, rolling hill training, or specified strengthening for the quads and knees.
 The x22i also has a 12mph max speed with preset incline and speed buttons on the console for convenience.
 The large 22” wide and 60” long tread belt gives you plenty of training room.

 The x22i has a lovely 22” touchscreen embedded in the console.
 It also includes a powerful fan with 4 settings and Bluetooth speakers in the console.
-NordicTrack includes their subscription app iFit free for one year with any purchase of the x22i. iFit includes over 16,000 different workouts for walking, jogging, running, hiking, and combo classes that include cardio work on the treadmill and strength training on the floor.
+NordicTrack includes their subscription app iFit free for 30 days with any purchase of the x22i. iFit includes over 16,000 different workouts for walking, jogging, running, hiking, and combo classes that include cardio work on the treadmill and strength training on the floor.
 There are even options for stretching, yoga and floor cardio — which can be easily viewed from the side of the machine thanks to the extra-large touchscreen.

 In order to engage manual mode, drop the speed to 1mph and make sure the belt is on a flat 0% incline.
 From here you can use the sled push and parachute resistance modes.
 The sled push grips extend vertically off the handlebars and feature EKG sensors.
 A horizontal push bar spans the base of the console for parachute training.
 You have to dig deep to push the belt in manual mode as you engage upper body muscles for a challenging full-body workout!
 Just like much more expensive treadmills, the x22i gives you extensive training options and is a great treadmill for multi-user families with users at different conditioning levels.